quicbit-js/qb-json-align/readme.md

 # qb-json-align

-#align()

 qb-json-align works with qb-json-next to provide seamless parsing across JSON buffers split at any arbitrary point.

+# align(ps)

+    ps - the parse-state used by qb-json-next with token and offset information (see qb-json-next)

-While qb-json-next handles splits between values and key-values, align() allows seamless parsing across any split JSON.
+While qb-json-next handles splits between values and key-values, align() goes one step further to provide seamless parsing across JSON buffers *split at any point*.
+Parsing is just like normal parsing with qb-json-next, but with an added align() step after ps.next_src is set.

-    // parse normally as explained in qb-json-next
     var next = require('qb-json-next')
     var align = require('qb-json-align')

     var ps = {}
     var src
     while (ps.next_src = get_next_buffer_somehow()) {
-        align(ps)   // arrange ps.src and ps.next_src so that they do not split or separate keys or values while (next(ps)) {
+        align(ps)
+        while (next(ps)) {
             // use ps information to process tokens (see qb-json-next for details) }